the place

 Workshops on Digital Humanities topics

-We also run workshops on everything from using new DH tools to critiquing new DH discourse.
+We run occasional workshops on everything from using new DH tools to critiquing new DH discourse.

 For what’s on…